 - Credit scores, limits, balances & payment history.

-- Stolen information pertained to credit card applications from 2005 through to 2019.
+- Stolen information about credit card applications from 2005 through 2019.

 Capital One Data Breach Timeline